jasonkboise/CS452/Project1/README.md

 ## Manifest

--Makefile - used to build the project
+-Makefile: used to build the project
--tesla.c - the main C file that makes the kernal module -tesla.h - Header file for tesla.c
+-tesla.c: the main C file that makes the kernal module -tesla.h: Header file for tesla.c
--README.md - this file
+-README.md: this file

 ## Building the project